iterate-ch/docs/mountainduck/locking.md

 ## Preferences

 Locking is disabled by default.
-Refer to [Preferences](preferences.md) to enable it in *Connection → Locking → Lock Files*.
+Refer to [Preferences](preferences.md) to enable it in *Sync → Locking → Lock Files*.